Azerbaijan Airlines Flight 8243: Investigation

 Both Azerbaijan and Kazakhstan opened commissions to investigate the disaster.
 The Kazakh commission was headed by deputy prime minister Qanat Bozymbaev, while Kazakh emergencies minister Chingis Arinov also visited Aktau.
 The Azerbaijani commission was headed by Prime Minister Ali Asadov.
 Azerbaijan sent a delegation consisting of its emergency situations minister, deputy general prosecutor, and the vice-president of Azerbaijan Airlines to Aktau to conduct an on-site investigation.
 It also invited a group of civil aviation experts from Turkey for assistance.
 Embraer said it would assist in the investigation.
 It along with the Brazilian air incident investigation agency CENIPA sent representatives to Kazakhstan.
 Kazakh authorities have reportedly sent the FDR and CVR to Brazil, where they would be examined by CENIPA.
 Russia also opened an investigation initially headed by the Western Inter-regional Investigation Department for Transport and later the Investigative Committee.

 On 26 December Kazakhstan said that law enforcement officials from Russia and Azerbaijan were not allowed to participate in the forensic investigation, citing existing laws.
 On 27 December, Azerbaijan rejected a proposal by Russia and Kazakhstan to have the accident investigated by the Interstate Aviation Committee of the Commonwealth of Independent States, saying that it wanted the investigation to be conducted by international experts and Embraer specialists.
 President Ilham Aliyev cited issues of objectivity caused by the predominance of Russian officials in the committee as a reason for the refusal.

 In the initial aftermath, Azerbaijan Airlines stated that bird strikes could have caused the plane to crash, with Azerbaijan Airlines President Samir Rzayev, speaking to journalists, ruling out a technical failure as a potential cause.
 Russia's Federal Air Transport Agency suggested that based on preliminary information, the request for emergency landing was due to a bird strike.
-Later, Kazakhstan's emergency services reported that an oxygen cylinder on board might have exploded.